tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ..  code-block:: lua
     :linenos:

-    jit.off() -- More verbose reports.
+    jit.off() -- Prevent allocations on new traces.

     local function concat(a)
       local nstr = a.."a"